grafana/tempo/docs/sources/tempo/api_docs/_index.md

 }
 ```

+Parameters:
+- `scope = (resource|span|intrinsic)`
+  Optional.
+Specifies the scope of the tags.
+If not specified, it means all scopes.
+  Default = `all`
+- `start = (unix epoch seconds)`
+  Optional.
+Along with `end`, defines a time range from which tags should be returned.
+- `end = (unix epoch seconds)`
+  Optional.
+Along with `start`, defines a time range from which tags should be returned.
+Providing both `start` and `end` will include blocks for the specified time range only.

 ### Search tags V2

 Ingester configuration `complete_block_timeout` affects how long tags are available for search.
+If start or end are not specified, it will only
+fetch blocks that wasn't flushed to backend.

 This endpoint retrieves all discovered tag names that can be used in search.
 The endpoint is available in the query frontend service in
 a microservices deployment, or the Tempo endpoint in a monolithic mode deployment.
 The tags endpoint takes a scope that controls the kinds